jaderigby/wirestorm-previous/README.md

 <!-- The two underscored files are for you: One for html, and one for css.
 The `__pages__` folder is where you will build your structure, the html.
 The `__styles__` folder is where all of your css styles will live.
 In the `__styles__` folder, you will find a file called `main.styl`.
 This is where you add any custom styles of your own, beyond what wirestorm provides.

 The `__pages__` folder is a little more complex: In this folder, you will see another folder named `__core__`.
 Within `__core__` you have the header and footer templates, and the nav file.
 The header, footer and nav file are there for you to modify.
 Just note that they are the main files for your entire site: make one change, and it will show up on all pages.
-Going back to the root of the `__pages__` folder, we see a file called `default.jade`.
+Going back to the root of the `__pages__` folder, we see a file called `default.pug`.
 You should never need to edit this file.
 It contains the blueprint for all pages.
 If you decide that you do want to add a new section to all pages, something that header, footer and nav can't do, you can add or include it in this file.

-Use the `index.jade` page as a blueprint, as you create new pages.
-Make sure to save new pages with the extension `jade`, such as `new-page.jade`.
+Use the `index.pug` page as a blueprint, as you create new pages.
+Make sure to save new pages with the extension `pug`, such as `new-page.pug`.

 A typical page would look something like this: